Powering Up Your Generator

-- Check fuel level.
-If you must add fuel, be sure generator is cooled down.
-Do not overfill.
+- If you must add fuel, be sure generator is cooled down.

-- Connect a heavy duty, outdoor-rated power cord to generator, or connect appliances directly to generator.
+- Connect a heavy duty, outdoor-rated power cord to generated, or connect appliances directly to generator to generator.

 - Turn generator's circuit breaker off.

-- Let generator warm up before turning the circuit breaker back on.
+- Let generator warm up before turning circuit breaker back on.

-You will also need multi-gallon, vented containers for storing gasoline (fill before storm comes), engine oil, an outdoor-rated extension cord and a carbon monoxide detector.
+You will also need multi-gallon, vented containers for storing gasoline (fill before storm comes), engine oil, an outdoors-rated extension cord and a carbon-monoxide detector.

-- Avoid getting dirt or water on the generator.
+- Avoid getting dirt or water in the fuel tank.

 - Turn fuel valve off when transporting or storing generator.
 This keeps fuel from diluting engine oil and damaging engine.

-- When storing a generator for more than two months, drain fuel and/or add fuel conditioner to top it off, following directions on the label.
+- When storing a generator for more than two months, drain fuel and add fuel conditioner to top it off, following directions on the label.